Compressing Over-the-Counter Markets: Portfolio Compression

-We close the theoretical discussion on compression by investigating the differences in efficiency between the four benchmark approaches we have introduced, namely, conservative, non-conservative, hybrid and bilateral.
-We are thus interested in ranking the capacity of each approach to remove excess from a given generic market.
-For each approach, we consider the maximum amount of excess that can be removed, that is, we consider globally optimal solutions given compression tolerances and the net-equivalent condition.
+We close this Section with a ranking of efficiencies among the four benchmark settings we have introduced, namely, conservative, non-conservative, hybrid and bilateral.
+For each setting, we consider the maximum amount of excess that can be eliminated given the associated compression tolerances and the net-equivalent condition.